 Who is a Self-Hosted WordPress Blog for?

-One of the top reasons I recommend self-hosted WordPress, is that it's an all around great choice for a wide range of bloggers.
+One of the top reasons I recommend self-hosted WordPress as the absolute best free blogging site to use, is that it's an all around great choice for a wide range of bloggers (and different blog budgets too).

 Whether you’re an absolute beginner learning what a blog is today—or running a six-figure website, WordPress gives you the best tools to make an incredible site capable of growing a profitable business.
 Most importantly, a WordPress-powered blog can grow with you as you develop your style, branding and content over time.